matt14509/shutdown_ui/README.md

-Программа нативная и (скорее всего) не имеет зависимостей
+The program is native and (most likely) has no dependencies

-Использовал c++ 20 стандарт и wxwidgets
+Using c++ 20 standard and wxwidgets